ncss-tech/soilReports/README.md

 This report summarizes the zonal statistics for the MUPOLYGON layer from a file geodatabase.
 The spatial variables summarized include: elevation, slope, aspect, relief, preciptation, temperature, frost free period, and landcover.
 The report assumes the spatial data follows the proper folder hierachy and naming conventions (e.g. C:/geodata/project_data/11IND).

 Be sure to load your NASIS selected set using a query, such as "Project - legend/mapunit/dmu by sso, pname & uprojectid" from the Region 11 query folder.
-Check "Legend" for National.
+Check "Legend" and "Project" for National.
 Check "Project", "Mapunit", "DataMapunit", and "Legend Mapunit" for Local.

 ```r
 # load the soilReports package